Jesewe/VioletWing/.github/ISSUE_TEMPLATE/feature-request.md

 assignees: ""
 ---

-### Describe the Problem

-_In your own words, explain the problem that this feature would address.
-Why is this change necessary?_

 ### Proposed Feature

-_Outline your suggested solution.
-Describe what the new feature should do and provide any key details on how it might be implemented._
+_Describe the proposed solution.
+Describe what the new feature is intended to do._

 ### Checklist